 Robotics – Problem Solving Methods for Mazes

 Next, I had to prepare the robot.
 I bought a PRO-BOT128 beforehand, so this was the, rather inappropriate, choice for my research.
 The robot has a cylindrical shape with two tiny wheels to create a differential drive.
-It features a rudimentary infrared anti-collision system, two encoder units, a optical sensor to follow a line, and a microphone.
+It features a rudimentary infrared anti-collision system, two encoder units, an optical sensor to follow a line, and a microphone.
 It is driven by an encased ATmega128 which I had to program using BASIC.

-In the end I wrote a 16 page report about all my findings and successfully defended my research in school.
-An above average grade rewarded my hard work.
+In the end, I wrote a 16-page report about all my findings and successfully defended my research in school.
+An above-average grade rewarded my hard work.

 Retrospective, the task was not that hard overall.
-But the technical difficulties and my lack in experience was this a complex challenge for me at that time.
+But the technical difficulties and my lack of experience made this a complex challenge for me at that time.
 I learned a lot about long-term research projects and self-reliant work but also about robotics, hardware, and programming.
 Later, in my first semester of academic studies, I was confronted with a similar topic during RoboLab.
 I guess, that some previous experience in this helped a lot in this new challenge.